nicolewilmoth/nicolewilmoth/README.md

 - 👋 Hi, I’m @nicolewilmoth
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning Vue, PHP, Laravel, Blade, & Inertia.js
+- 🎨 I like to dabble in graphic design

 <!---
 nicolewilmoth/nicolewilmoth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.